josh-collinsworth/joco-sveltekit/src/lib/content/posts/devaluing-frontend.md

 <CalloutPlusQuote>

-The trend I feel like I'm seeing is the widespread diminishment of the practice of frontend.
-Nearly everywhere I look, I see its importance being minimized, and its difficulty trivialized.
+I feel like I'm seeing a widespread diminishment of the practice of frontend.
+Nearly everywhere I look, I notice its importance being minimized, and its challenges trivialized.

 </CalloutPlusQuote>

-Like most biases and implicit understandings, this effect might be invisible to you right now.
+This effect might be invisible to you right now.
 And thus, you might be reflexively inclined to say it doesn't exist.

 Maybe you're right.
 Maybe it doesn't.
 Maybe I just need to step away from my little screens in my little basement office a little more often.

-Or, maybe it's just like any bias; maybe it seems like it doesn't exist because it feels so _ordinary_ until you know what to look for.
+Or, maybe it's just like any other implicit bias; maybe it seems like it doesn't exist because it feels so _ordinary_ until you know what to look for.

 So: let's talk about what I see.
 Maybe you'll see it, too.

 ## I see it in the way we talk about frontend languages

-I notice CSS is widely considered some or all of the following: "unmaintainable," "subjective," "messy," "unruly," "unpredictable," "a footgun," "overly complicated," "unscalable," and "a nightmare."
+I notice CSS is widely considered some or all of the following: "unmaintainable;" "subjective;" "messy;" "unruly;" "unpredictable;" "a footgun;" "overly complicated;" "unscalable;" and "a nightmare."

 (I generally disagree with all of those.
 But then, I'm also fond of saying CSS is the only language that gets blamed when the _author_ is bad.)

 But despite all of this, CSS is _also_ somehow "not a real programming language."

-Lots of people online will tell you so, often quite loudly.
+Many people online will tell you so, often quite loudly.
 Same with HTML.
-That debate, in fact, might be second only to Tailwind in its ability to ignite fiery altercations amongst developers.

 <CalloutPlusQuote>

-It's like CSS exists in some bizarre quantum state, somehow both too complex to use, and too simple to take seriously, all at once.
+It's like CSS exists in some bizarre quantum state; somehow both too complex to use, yet too simple to take seriously, all at once.

 </CalloutPlusQuote>

-I find what most people who make this distinction actually _mean_ is that HTML and CSS aren't _scripting_ languages, which: a) of course they aren't; and b) is not really the point at all.
+I find what most of those people actually _mean_ is: HTML and CSS aren't _scripting_ languages.
+Which: a) of course they aren't; and b) is not really the point at all.

-CSS is a programming language, because that's what you're doing when you write it; you're _programming_ the application's presentation logic.
+CSS is a programming language because that's what you're doing when you write it; you're _programming_ the application's presentation logic.
 And that's important, because CSS has power enough to either maximize the useability of software, or to ruin it beyond all utility.

 <CalloutPlusQuote>

-In many ways, CSS has greater impact than any other language on a user's experience.
-That translates pretty directly to success.
+In many ways, CSS has greater impact than any other language on a user's experience, which often directly shapes its success.
 Why, then, is its role so belittled?

 </CalloutPlusQuote>

-HTML is similar; HTML might not have things like loops and conditionals, but it is still a programming interface nonetheless because it's how you program a UI.
-And to do it well requires as much care and expertise as any other language.
+HTML is similar; HTML might not have things like loops and conditionals, but it is still a programming interface nonetheless because it's how you _program_ a UI—and to do it well requires as much care and expertise as any other language.

 ---

 This might all sound trivial.
 It might seem like I'm just asserting my stance in some petty online argument.
+Who cares what developers argue about online?
+Get a life (as we used to say in the '90s).
 But I believe there's actually an important reason to care:

 To assert that these languages are not programming languages is to assert that what one is doing when writing them is not programming, but something _else_.
 Something _different_.